 - 9.1.
 The Overview and Scrutiny Committees may scrutinise and review decisions made or actions taken in connection with the discharge of any Council function or matters which affect the Council's area or the inhabitants of that area.
 As well as reviewing documentation, in fulfilling its scrutiny role, it may require the Leader, any Portfolio Holder or Officer to attend before it to provide information in relation to matters within their remit.
-It is the duty of those persons to attend if so required. - 9.2.
+It is the duty of those persons to attend if so required.
+The Overview and Scrutiny Committees shall have sole discretion to determine which Councillors and Officers will be requested to attend and the format that discussions with invitees will take.
+All discussions will be based on respect and courtesy consistent with the Code of Conduct and will be undertaken with the aim of maximising the effectiveness of the scrutiny being conducted. - 9.2.
 Where any Councillor or Officer is required to attend the Overview and Scrutiny Committee under this provision, the Chair of that Committee will inform the Scrutiny Officer, who will inform the Councillor or Officer in writing giving at least seven clear working days' notice of the meeting.
 The notice will state the nature of the item on which they are required to attend to give account and whether any papers are required to be produced for the Committee.
 Where the account to be given to the Overview and Scrutiny Committee will require the production of a report, then the Councillor or Officer concerned will be given reasonable notice to allow for its preparation. - 9.3.
-Where, in exceptional circumstances, the Councillor or Officer is unable to attend on the required date, then the Committee shall consider, in consultation with the Councillor or Officer, an alternative date for attendance or whether another officer should attend in their place. - 9.4.
+Where, in exceptional circumstances, the Councillor or Officer is unable to attend on the required date, then the Committee shall consider, in consultation with the Councillor or Officer, an alternative date for attendance or whether another Councillor or officer should attend in their place.

+- 9.4.
 Officers should not be expected to enter, and should avoid being drawn into, discussions of politically contentious matters and any Officer input should be consistent with the requirements for political impartiality. - 9.5.
 The requirements of any protocols on Councillor/Officer relationships and the Code of Conduct must be adhered to where an Officer is attending an Overview and Scrutiny Committee.